kyra-cutler/Plag-saturated-melt-P-T-H2O-An/README.md

 3) Open the P_T_H2O_An.R script and follow the comments to attain P-T-H2O-An esimates.
 Within the script, you can also:
 - check whether your glass compositions are within the calibration ranges of the models.
 - check whether your glass compositions represent plagioclase-saturated liquids.

-- use independent T and H2O estimates/measurements as inputs for the H2O-dependent thermometer, T-dependent hygrometer and H2O-dependent barometer.
+ --> Section 3 in the script should be run first to obtain predictions of equilibrium plagioclase compositions that can be compared to your plagioclase EPMA analyses.
+Sections 4, 5 and 6 in the ‘P-T-H2O-An.R’ script allow you to obtain temperature, water content and pressure predictions.
+If you want to use the T or H2O-dependent models, check the comments to ensure you have added all the input parameters for the model you want to run.

+Filtering and saving estimates:

-- filter P-T-H2O-An estimates based on the standard deviation (i.e., removing values above the 75th quartile for the P-T-An models or above the 50th quartile for the H2O models).
+All estimates will be saved as an Excel file (.xlsx).
+The file will contain the original input data + the calculated parameters (P-T-H2O-An).
+You can filter the P-T-H2O-An estimates by removing the highest standard deviation values (i.e., currently set up to remove values above the 75th quartile for the P-T-An models or above the 50th quartile for the H2O models; feel free to change).

+Error propagation of T or H2O:

-4) If you want to propagate the temperature and water content errors when using the T-dependent hygrometer and H2O-dependent barometer, open the T and H2O error propagation.R script.
+If you want to propagate the temperature and water content errors when using the T-dependent hygrometer and H2O-dependent barometer, open up the ‘T and H2O error propagation.R’ script.
+Do not clear your global environment, as you can combine the output from the ‘P_T_H2O_An.R’ script with the output from the ‘T and H2O error propagation.R’ script.

+Testing a range of water contents:

-5) If you want test using a range of water contents with the H2O-dependent barometer, then open up the H2O content range for barometer.R script.
+If you want to test using a range of water contents with the H2O-dependent thermometer or barometer, then open up the ‘H2O content range.R’ script.
+Again, do not clear your global environment, as you can combine the output from the ‘P_T_H2O_An.R’ script with the output from the ‘H2O content range.R’ script.

-6) All estimates will be saved as Excel file (.xlsx).
-The file will contain the original input data + the calculated parameter (P-T-H2O-An).

 Any questions, please email: kyra.cutler@stx.ox.ac.uk